TheFreezeTeam/TheFreezeTeamBlog/input/posts/TestCafe.md

 GUID: 034b3ec1-48bf-4c20-b632-7791f0fbfd4f

 ---
-Selenium is causing my CI/CD to break this weekend because the process won't properly shutdown and over all the tool is old and doesn't appear to ever going to significantly improve.
+Selenium is causing my CI/CD to break this weekend because the process won't properly shutdown, and over all the tool is old and doesn't appear to ever be going to significantly improve.
 So once again I set out to see if I can find a replacement.
 There are two other choices that I looked at back in my "Pizza Pizza" days.
 Cypress and TestCafe, which I will revisit.